What is Creativity?

 Question 3:

 The Lion King is hosting an animal conference.
 All the animals attend except one.
-Which animal does
+Which animal does not attend?

 Answer: The elephant.
 Remember, the elephant is in the refrigerator!
 This question tested your ability for comprehensive or 'prerequisite-causation' thinking.